Monlo/thesis-dc-emissions/README.md

 ## Data Availability

-Some input datasets are **not included** in this repository for confidentiality reasons:
+Some input datasets are **not included** in this repository for confidentiality reasons.
 However, the following public and anonymized outputs is included: `data_center_emissions_anonymized.geojson`

 ## License and Usage